cloud-gov/compliance/tests/README.md

 export TEST_USER="Test User Name" export TEST_USER_PASSWORD="Test Password Name"

-export ASG_ORG="The org that contains a special app for testing application security groups" export ASG_SPACE="The space that contains a special app for testing application security groups" export ASG_APP="The app for testing application security groups" export ASG_APP_URL="The url for testing application security groups" export CLOSED_GROUP="The name of the closed security group" export OPEN_GROUP="The name of the open security group"
+export CLOSED_GROUP="The name of the closed security group" export OPEN_GROUP="The name of the open security group"
 ```